random-rip/primebot_backend/README.md

 ## PrimeBot Backend

-The unofficial [Strauss Prime League](https://www.primeleague.gg/) Bot for sending push notifications via discord and telegram.
+The unofficial [Strauss Prime League](https://www.primeleague.gg/) Bot for sending push notifications via Discord and Telegram.

-**Der Bot ist nicht dazu gedacht eigenständig gehostet zu werden!
-Die Server-IP des PrimeBots wurde exklusiv von der Prime League whitelisted.**
+**The bot is not intended to be self hosted!
+The server IP of the PrimeBot has been exclusively whitelisted by the Prime League.**

 ## Development